keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

 ## Check Kubernetes Version

-Run the following and ensure both client and server version are greater than or equal to v1.24.
+Run the following and ensure both client and server versions are greater than or equal to v1.24.

 ```
 kubectl version --short